-Engineering firm fined by HSE after worker falls from truck
+Engineering firm fined after worker falls from truck

 A civil engineering company from Loughborough, Leicestershire has been fined after a worker sustained serious injured in an accident at work.